 If the warranty or service contract has expired, or if the owner purchased a used car "as is," he or she will need to select a repair shop that suits the owner's needs and budget.
-An "as is" car is a vehicle sold by a dealer which exceeds the car mileage or age requirements covered by Minnesota's used car warranty law.
-For more information on the used car warranty law or the Minnesota lemon law protecting new car purchasers, see our brochure entitled Minnesota's Car Laws.
+An "as is" car is a vehicle sold at a used car lot which exceeds the car mileage or age requirements covered by Minnesota's used car warranty law.
+For more information on the used car warranty law or the Minnesota lemon law protecting new car purchasers, contact the Minnesota Attorney General's Office to obtain a copy of Minnesota's Car Laws free of charge.

-Information on what to consider before purchasing a motor vehicle service contract, sometimes incorrectly referred to as an "extended warranty," is available in our Motor Vehicle Service Contract Offers brochure.
+For more information on what to consider before purchasing a motor vehicle service contract, also known as an "extended warranty," contact the Minnesota Attorney General's Office to obtain a free copy of Motor Vehicle Service Contract Offers.